 Early detection of breast cancer provides you with the best chances of beating it.
 At IU Health Cancer Centers you have access to the latest imaging options.
-Genetic testing, magnetic resonance imaging (MRI) of the breast, and 3D mammograms all assist our specialized team in identifying breast cancer in the early stages.
+Genetic testing, magnetic resonance imaging (MRI) of the breast, 3D mammograms and Automated Breast Ultrasound Systems (ABUS) all assist our specialized team in identifying breast cancer in the early stages.
 We recommend women receive one mammogram annually starting at the age of 40.

 A mammogram is a screening tool that detects tumors in an effort to discover breast cancer in early stages.

 Three-dimensional mammography, or digital breast tomosynthesis, is one of the latest advancements in breast cancer screening at IU Health.
 This type of screening compiles a series of images into a 3D mammogram, which allows our highly skilled radiologists to examine the breast tissue one layer at a time.
 This method is 41% more effective at detecting invasive breast cancer.

 Physicians recommend annual mammograms for women beginning at the age of 40.
 Women with family history of breast cancer should consult their doctors to see if they should begin screening sooner.

 An IU Health radiologist determines the density of a woman’s breast tissue by looking at her mammogram.
 Notes on the density of your breast tissue are often found on your mammography report.
 If you do have dense breast tissue, your physician may suggest a 3D mammogram.